Partition of India: Proposal of the Indian Independence Act

 When Lord Mountbatten formally proposed the plan on 3 June 1947, Patel gave his approval and lobbied Nehru and other Congress leaders to accept the proposal.
 Knowing Gandhi's deep anguish regarding proposals of partition, Patel engaged him in private meetings discussions over the perceived practical unworkability of any Congress-League coalition, the rising violence, and the threat of civil war.
 At the All India Congress Committee meeting called to vote on the proposal, Patel said:I fully appreciate the fears of our brothers from [the Muslim-majority areas].
 Nobody likes the division of India, and my heart is heavy.
 But the choice is between one division and many divisions.
 We must face facts.
 We cannot give way to emotionalism and sentimentality.
 The Working Committee has not acted out of fear.
 But I am afraid of one thing, that all our toil and hard work of these many years might go waste or prove unfruitful.
 My nine months in office have completely disillusioned me regarding the supposed merits of the Cabinet Mission Plan.
 Except for a few honourable exceptions, Muslim officials from the top down to the chaprasis (peons or servants) are working for the League.
 The communal veto given to the League in the Mission Plan would have blocked India's progress at every stage.
 Whether we like it or not, de facto Pakistan already exists in the Punjab and Bengal.
 Under the circumstances, I would prefer a de jure Pakistan, which may make the League more responsible.
 Freedom is coming.
 We have 75 to 80 percent of India, which we can make strong with our genius.
-The League can develop the rest of the country.Following Gandhi's denial and Congress' approval of the plan, Patel, Rajendra Prasad, C. Rajagopalachari represented Congress on the Partition Council, with Jinnah, Liaqat Ali Khan and Abdur Rab Nishtar representing the Muslim League.
+The League can develop the rest of the country.Following Gandhi's denial and the Congress approval of the plan, Patel, Rajendra Prasad, and C. Rajagopalachari represented Congress on the Partition Council, with Jinnah, Liaqat Ali Khan and Abdur Rab Nishtar representing the Muslim League.
 Late in 1946, the Labour government in Britain, its exchequer exhausted by the recently concluded World War II, decided to end British rule of India, with power being transferred no later than June 1948.
 With the British army unprepared for the potential for increased violence, the new viceroy, Louis Mountbatten, advanced the date, allowing less than six months for a mutually agreed plan for independence.